Mohanish7777777/Ex4.2-Animal-Feeding-Phase-2/README.md

 ### Step 1 :

 Extract the package and in unity , asserts -> Import packages -> Custom packages and select the package.
-When we go to Assets folders we can see the course library which we extracted
+When we go to Assets folders we can see the course library which we extracted.

 ### Step 2 :

-If you want, drag a different material from Course Library > Materials onto the Ground object
+If you want, drag a different material from Course Library > Materials onto the Ground object.

 ### Step 3 :

-Drag 1 Human, 3 Animals, and 1 Food object into the Hierarchy
+Drag 1 Human, 3 Animals, and 1 Food object into the Hierarchy.

 ### Step 4 :